apptainer/apptainer-userdocs/fakeroot.rst

 mappings you work as a fake root user inside a container by using the ``--fakeroot`` or ``-f`` option.

-The ``--fakeroot`` option is available with the following singularity
+The ``--fakeroot`` option is available with the following apptainer
 commands:

    -  ``shell``